NOTE: The SPH10 headsets are priced as single headsets, so 2 (or more) headsets are required for headset-to-headset intercom communications.

 Pros & Cons

-Ultimately the choice is somewhat subjective but rest assured that both represent un-matched performance and value in the personal communications market.
+Ultimately the choice is somewhat subjective, but rest assured that both represent un-matched performance and value in the personal communications market.

-The new Tufftalk and Tufftalk Lite are clearly different from our existing products, SPH10 and Expand.
+The new Tufftalk and Tufftalk Lite are clearly different from our existing products, SPH10 and 2Talk.
 They are designed more for industrial applications including serious noise reduction ear muffs (21 decibels) and "hard-hat" models.
 They also utilize Bluetooth 4.1 which has "mesh" technology to simplify group intercom and have built-in FM stereo.

-Operation of the Tufftalk Lite is very similar to the Expand with the use of a center button with a "+" and "-" button on either side.
+Operation of the Tufftalk Lite is very similar to the 2Talk with the use of a center button with a "+" and "-" button on either side.
 The Tufftalk controls are more like the SPH10 with a large "jog" button and separate phone button.
-They can both be paired with either SPH10 or Expand using the Bluetooth 3.0 technology and function within a group.
+They can both be paired with either SPH10 or 2Talk using the Bluetooth 3.0 technology and function within a group.
 Both Tufftalk models have a "group intercom" function whereby all paired members can be accessed by pushing the "group" button on Tufftalk and the + and - buttons together on the Lite model.
 This can be handy for group training or when setting up a conference takes too long with Bluetooth 3.0 models.
-One other advantage of this "mesh" technology is that signal strength is not diminished with added members (range is reduced by 1/2 when a 3rd or 4th member joins a SPH10 or Expand conference).
+One other advantage of this "mesh" technology is that signal strength is not diminished with added members (range is reduced by 1/2 when a 3rd or 4th member joins a SPH10 or 2Talk conference).